harplife/zettelkasten/math/precalculus/Chapter 5/3_Trigonometric_Graphs.md

 y = \sin B(x-C)
 $$

-It's a common mistake to think that the phase shift is $BC$ - but the phase shift remains $C$ because phase shift is measured in x-units, not angle-units.
+It's a common mistake to think that the phase shift is $BC$, but the phase shift remains $C$ because phase shift acts on the *raw input*.

 <center>. . .</center>